bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/index.rst

 Content Management System and various configurations.
 All of those aspects are explained in separate chapters of this document.

-Projects can be reused, i.e. any project can depend on functionality which is implemented by another project.
+Projects can be reused, i.e., any project can depend on functionality which is implemented by another project.
 Projects that implement reused functionality and/or artifacts are called **required projects** with respect to the project that makes use of that functionality.
 The latter